 As 1940 progressed a lack of air cover was still an issue and contributed to rising losses during the Battle of the Atlantic, so again the Fleet Air Arm asked for some Spitfires and again were

 knocked back, but they were able to secure some Hawker Hurricanes.
-Whilst not designed for carrier operations during the
+Whilst not designed for carrier operations

-These navalised Hurricanes, known as Sea Hurricanes, would be a vast improvement on the Fleet Air Arm's Blackburn Skua and Gloster Sea Gladiator currently in service, despite the recent introduction of the
+These navalised Hurricanes, known as Sea Hurricanes, would be a vast improvement on the Fleet Air Arm's aircraft currently in service, despite the recent introduction of the

 merchantmen.
 The Fulmar had also been considered for this role but lacked the performance required.
 This would see the aircraft launched by a rocket-propelled catapult but with nowhere to land the

-pilot, either Fleet Air Arm or Royal Air Force, had to ditch his aircraft or bale out near the convoy and hope to be picked up.
-This situation was improved during August 1941 with the introduction
+pilot, either Fleet Air Arm or Royal Air Force, had to ditch his aircraft or bale out near the convoy and hope to be picked up, this situation was improved during August 1941 with the introduction

 of external fuel tanks.

 To get ready for the arrival of the new aircraft No. 880 Naval Air Squadron were formed on the 15th January 1941 and would be the first operational users of the type.
 This was followed two months

-Shortly afterwords the Sea Hurricane Mk IB appeared these included a V-frame arrester hook along with catapult spools and became the first dedicated naval monoplane single seat carrier fighter to
+Shortly afterwords the Sea Hurricane Mk IB appeared, these included a V-frame arrester hook along with catapult spools and they joined HMS Furious (47) in July 1941.
+It was No. 880 Naval Air

-shooting down a Dornier Do 18 on the 31st July 1941.
-In October 1941 these planes also began to
+Squadron aboard HMS Furious (47) who scored the Sea Hurricane Mk IB's first aerial victory, shooting down a Dornier Do 18 on the 31st July 1941.
+In October 1941 these aircraft also began to

-go aboard large merchant ships which had a small flight deck added known as Merchant aircraft carriers (MAC).
-These aircraft were kept on deck as there was no accommodation aboard.
+go aboard large merchant ships which had a small flight deck added known as merchant aircraft carriers.
+These were kept on deck as there was no accommodation aboard.
 January 1942 saw the arrival of

-the Sea Hurricane Mk IC and as with the Mk IB catapult spools and arrester hooks were fitted.
-This was followed by the Mk IIC which had its
+the Sea Hurricane Mk IC, with No. 811 Naval Air Squadron receiving the first, and as with the Sea Hurricane Mk IB catapult spools and arrester hooks were fitted.

-Its time with the Fleet Air Arm would see the Sea Hurricane proved convoy support over the Atlantic, Gibraltar and for convoys destined for Russia.
+Its time with the Fleet Air Arm would see the Sea Hurricane provide convoy support over the Atlantic, Gibraltar and for convoys destined for Russia.
 It would also play a role in a number of

 British shipping and aircraft.
 Its last major contribution to the Fleet Air Arm was its involvement in 'Operation Torch', the invasion of North Africa by the Allies, which began on the 8th November